 - Let macarons sit at room temperature until a skin forms on the top, about 1 hour.

-- Bake macarons in the center rack of the oven for 15 minutes, rotating the pan halfway through the baking time.
+- Bake macarons in the center rack of the oven for 12-14 minutes.
 Remove from oven and cool completely on the baking sheet.

 - While macarons are cooling, make caramel buttercream.
 Beat butter in the bowl of a stand mixer until softened, about 1 minute.
 Add caramel and vanilla and beat for another minute or until well combined.
 Add powdered sugar and the pinch of salt and continue to beat until smooth, about 2 minutes.
 Transfer buttercream to a piping bag.